cancerberoSgx/jsdoc-typeof-plugin/README.md

 # Why

-Because jsdoc3 doesn't support types which reference a class - just class instances.
-Also because we want to validate types using typescript jsdoc which supports the syntax `{typeof SomeClass}` to reference classes statically.
+Because jsdoc3 doesn't support types that reference classes - just class instances.
+Also because we want to validate types using typescript jsdoc and google closure which supports the syntax `{typeof SomeClass}` for referencing static types.
 Jsdoc currently fails generating documentation if it founds such expressions.
+This plugin will translate such expressions to a syntax compatible to jsdoc that make some sense.

 # How to use